AdamSobieski/Foundation/README.md

 In addition to item-based intelligent-tutoring scenarios, e.g., scenarios involving mathematics exercises, this project intends to enable new project-based educational scenarios involving IDEs, image-editing, and CAD/CAE software.

-Towards enabling these educational scenarios, this project will include a client-side background process, a [service](https://en.wikipedia.org/wiki/Windows_service), which will encapsulate the details of streaming educational data to remote cloud systems operated by learners' schools.
-The described background process will provide (COM+) components for educational software applications such as Web browsers, digital textbooks, IDEs, image-editing, and CAD/CAE software.

 ## Selected Research Topics

 This project will explore: